 ITaP maintains several different storage resources to accompany computational systems.
 Here is a brief introduction to research storage resources.
 More information and detailed documentation are available for each resource listed below.

-The Data Depot is a new service from ITaP Research Computing (RCAC) that provides a high-capacity, fast, reliable and secure data storage system designed, configured and operated for the needs of Purdue researchers and campus units in any field and shareable with both on-campus and off-campus collaborators.
+- The Data Depot is a high-capacity, fast, reliable and secure data storage service designed, configured and operated for the needs of Purdue researchers in any field and shareable with both on-campus and off-campus collaborators.

-For Scratch Space, each cluster is assigned a default Lustre parallel filesystem.
-The Lustre filesystems provide work-area storage optimized for a wide variety of job types, and are designed to perform well with data-itensive computations, while scaling well to large numbers of simultaneous connections.
+- Each cluster is assigned a default Lustre or GPFS parallel scratch filesystem.
+The parallel filesystems provide work-area storage optimized for a wide variety of job types, and are designed to perform well with data-itensive computations, while scaling well to large numbers of simultaneous connections.

-The Fortress system is a large, long-term, multi-tiered file caching and storage system utilizing both online disk and robotic tape drives.
+- The Fortress system is a large, long-term, multi-tiered file caching and storage system utilizing both online disk and robotic tape library.
+Fortress has a capacity of over 10PB.
 ITaP upgraded Fortress from DXUL to HPSS in October of 2011.